Phu Quoc Visa & Entry

 Core rules

 The Phu Quoc visa exemption applies to all foreign passport holders regardless of nationality.
 This includes Australian, New Zealand, British, Canadian, American, and all EU passports.
-There is no approved-nationality list — it is universal.
+There is no approved-nationality list, it is universal.

 The visa-free stay is 30 days from date of entry.
 You cannot extend or convert this to a longer-stay visa while on the island.
 If you need more than 30 days, you must depart and re-enter (subject to immigration discretion).

 The exemption applies when you enter Phu Quoc directly at Phu Quoc International Airport (PQC) or by sea.
-If you transit through mainland Vietnam and clear customs there, you are on the Vietnamese mainland — the mainland e-visa requirement applies.
+If you transit through mainland Vietnam and clear customs there, you are on the Vietnamese mainland and the mainland e-visa requirement applies.
 Airside transit through SGN (without clearing customs) does not trigger this.

 The 30-day visa-free access is for a single continuous stay on the island.
-If you leave Phu Quoc and re-enter, you begin a new 30-day period — subject to immigration officer discretion.
+If you leave Phu Quoc and re-enter, you begin a new 30-day period, subject to immigration officer discretion.
 Re-entry immediately after a day trip to the mainland is generally not an issue but is at the officer's discretion.

 There is no visa application, online form, fee, or pre-approval required.
 You present your passport at Phu Quoc Airport immigration and receive the 30-day entry stamp.
 Nothing is needed in advance.

 Immigration officers may ask to see evidence of onward travel.
 Having a return or onward ticket is standard practice.
-Book your departure flight before travelling — not as a formality, but because the island is a dental trip, not open-ended travel.
+Book your departure flight before travelling, not as a formality, but because the island is a dental trip, not open-ended travel.

 Phu Quoc visa-free and mainland Vietnam